mascee/python-challenge/README.md

 Python challenge
 Olga Petrova

+Second attempt to submit the homework.
+In my previuos sumbission I forgot to print the result to the terminal, and only printed them to text files.
+I added print to terminal for both PyBank and PyPoll.
+Please review my submission.

 2 tasks are performed.

 First program in the folder PyBank reads budget_data.txt in the Resources folder and analyses data in it.